On-Campus Writers’ Retreat

 The St. Paul Campus

-The Center for Writing and Faculty Development offers 1-week on-campus retreats in January, June and August.
-The retreats offer a way for faculty to make substantial progress on their writing projects.
-The retreat provides a quiet space on campus where you can establish your individual workspace and write among other focused, productive faculty.
-Participants will bring all materials needed for their projects (including laptops if they'd like), and spread out for the week at tables.
-This is not an opportunity for research; in fact, you'll need to refrain from accessing the Internet or your email so that you can focus on writing and revising.
-This is also not a workshop, although opportunities for individual support will be available.
+The Centers for Writing and Faculty Development are offering a 1-week on-campus retreat for faculty and staff to make substantial progress on their scholarly projects.
+The retreat will provide a quiet space on campus where you can establish your individual workspace and write among other focused, productive faculty.
+Participants will bring all materials needed for their projects (including laptops if they’d like), and spread out for the week at tables in a room.
+This is an opportunity to move forward on projects free from typical distractions.
+The retreat is not a workshop nor a "bootcamp," although opportunities for individual and perhaps small group support will be available.

-The first morning, the group will convene and individuals will describe specific goals for the day.
-We'll write until lunch and then break to eat and socialize.
+The first morning, the full group will convene and individuals will describe specific goals for the day.
+We’ll write until lunch and then break to eat and socialize.
 At the end of the day, participants will reflect on their progress and report to the group.
-You’ll have access to resources on writing including if you choose afternoon individual consultations with the director of the Center and the Faculty Writers Program, Dr. Susan Callaway (who will be writing as well).
-At the end of the week we’ll take time to report and reflect, and especially to celebrate our accomplishments and devise ways for us to sustain our productivity beyond the retreat.
+You’ll have access to resources on writing including, if you choose, individual consultations with the director of the Center for Writing, Dr. Susan Callaway (who will be writing as well) or Dr. Mary Reichardt in the Center for Faculty Development.
+At the end of the week we’ll take time to celebrate our accomplishments and devise ways for us to sustain our productivity beyond the retreat.

 The retreat is open to all full-time and adjunct faculty and staff.
-Preference may be given to supporting new and junior faculty and ABD’s, but all are welcome to register.
-Watch your email for registration information or contact Dr. Susan Callaway (firstname.lastname@example.org) with any questions about the retreats.
+Preference may be given to supporting new and junior faculty and ABD's, but all are welcome to register.
+Contact Dr. Susan Callaway (firstname.lastname@example.org) with any questions about the retreats.

 Sponsored by the FD Faculty Writers Program